singhanju12340/MyTeacher/content/Design/topics/deliveries/Flash Sale.md

     - Admins can configure products for the flash sale with details like stock, price, and sale start time.
 - **User Participation**:
     - Users can view products and attempt to purchase during the sale.
 - **Purchase Handling**:
     - Ensure fair order allocation based on "first-come-first-served" principles.
     - Deduct stock atomically for successful purchases.
     - 1 inventory should be sold to only 1 user.
 - **Notifications**:
     - Notify users about successful or failed purchases.
 - **Sale Summary**:
     - Generate a summary of products sold and remaining stock.

 ## NFR:
 _High availability_: System should be available
 _High concurrency_: millions of request concurrently
 _Consistency_: Ensure no stock is oversold.
-Use locking mechanisms (e.g., Redis locks) to prevent overselling of stock.
+Use locking mechanisms (e.g., Redis distributed locks) to prevent overselling of stock.
 _Latency_: quick responsiveness
 _Fairless_ : Queue purchase requests to ensure fair processing and avoid overloading the system.